openscm/openscm/docs/usage.rst

 point gives the start of the timeseries; the period length gives the length of the period between consecutive values in the timeseries.
 Each parameter value is assumed to be the **average value** for its corresponding period.
-This implies that additive values such as emissions need to be given as a rate, e.g. ``tC/a`` rather than ``tC``.
+This implies that values that are not averages but, for instance, absolute values, such as emissions need to be given as a rate, e.g. ``tC/a`` rather than ``tC``.